Skip to content

 The restaurant is super cosy, and the atmosphere is intimate and friendly.
 The guesthouse lies in a spectacular setting, in the shadow of the magnificent Snæfellsjökull glacier, making the sceneries from every window priceless.

-It serves fresh catch of the day, including cod, monkfish, catfish and Icelandic lamb, which also play the most fantastic role on the menu.
+It serves the fresh catch of the day, including cod, monkfish, catfish, and Icelandic lamb, which also play a fantastic role on the menu.

 It is located in Langaholt, Gordum Stadarsveit, Snaefellsbaer.
 It works every day from 12 p.m. to 4 p.m.